-Here the National Trust’s Plant Specialist, Simon Toomer, shares his four top tips for wildlife garden ideas.
-From building mini ponds to providing hedgehogs with homes and growing plants for pollinators, there’s a whole range of things you can try – whether you’ve got a large garden or you’re working with a smaller space.
+From building miniature ponds to providing hedgehogs with homes and growing plants for pollinators, there’s a whole range of things you can try – whether you’ve got a large garden or you’re looking for small garden ideas for a compact space.

-To give them best chance, you can grow different types of pollinator-friendly plants so that there’s something in bloom for them all year round – take a look at the suggestions below for inspiration.
+To give them best chance, you can grow different types of pollinator-friendly plants so that there’s something in bloom for them all year round.
 You can even get a head start with no effort by simply leaving the mower in the shed until the end of June, or at least reducing the frequency of mowing to once every four weeks.
 This will allow all sorts of flowers such as red and white clovers, daisy, self-heal and dandelion to spring up in your lawn, which the bees and butterflies will love.

 One of the best ways to attract wildlife to your garden is to provide safe spaces where they can hide, nest and overwinter.
 This can range from simply leaving a pile of logs in a quiet corner or the garden to building your own bespoke bug, bee or bird house.
 Why not try some of the tips below?